-- 2 RR R3.
-Provide adequate State funds to support levee maintenance and improvement - 4 Adequate State funds to support levee maintenance and improvement should continue - to be provided through the Delta Levees Maintenance Subventions Program, the Delta - 6 Levee Special Projects Program, and through programs that implement the Central - 7 Valley Flood Protection Plan. - 8 RR R4.
-Update Delta Levees Maintenance Subvention Program's Cost-sharing - 9 Provisions
+RR R3.
+Provide Adequate State Funds to Support Levee Maintenance and Improvement

+Adequate State funds to support levee maintenance and improvement should continue to be provided through the Delta Levees Maintenance Subventions Program, the Delta Levee Special Projects Program, and through programs that implement the Central Valley Flood Protection Plan.

+RR R4.
+Update Delta Levees Maintenance Subvention Program's Cost-sharing Provisions

-- A. 75 percent State cost share.
-The Delta Levees Maintenance Subvention Program's maximum 75 percent State cost share for maintenance and major rehabilitation projects should be extended indefinitely. - B. Update the Delta Levees Maintenance Subventions Program Deductible Provision.
-The Legislature should amend the Water Code section 12986(a)-(b) to adjust the current \$1000 per mile deductible amount to account for inflation since the provision was enacted in 1981.
-The deductible amount should be reevaluated periodically to reflect current inflation and the needs of the program and its participants. - C. Simplify Consideration of Local Levee Maintaining Agencies' Ability to Pay for Levee Maintenance and Improvement.
-The Central Valley Flood Protection Board should revise its guidelines for the Delta Levees Maintenance Subventions Program to provide a simplified approach to the consideration of a local levee agency's ability to pay for the cost of levee maintenance or improvement, as required by Water - Code section 12986(a)(3), so that reclamation districts with little ability to pay receive the full 75 percent State cost share recommended above, with reduced State cost shares for reclamation districts that are able to pay more to maintain and improve their levees.
+- a.
+75 percent State cost share.
+The Delta Levees Maintenance Subvention Program's maximum 75 percent State cost share for maintenance and major rehabilitation projects should be extended indefinitely. - b.
+Update the Delta Levees Maintenance Subventions Program Deductible Provision.
+The Legislature should amend the Water Code section 12986(a)-(b) to adjust the current \$1,000 per mile deductible amount to account for inflation since the provision was enacted in 1981.
+The deductible amount should be reevaluated periodically to reflect current inflation and the needs of the program and its participants. - c.
+Simplify Consideration of Local Levee Maintaining Agencies' Ability to Pay for Levee Maintenance and Improvement.
+The Central Valley Flood Protection Board should revise its guidelines for the Delta Levees Maintenance Subventions Program to provide a simplified approach to the consideration of a local levee agency's ability to pay for the cost of levee maintenance or improvement, as required by Water Code section 12986(a)(3), so that reclamation districts with little ability to pay receive the full 75 percent State cost share recommended above, with reduced State cost shares for reclamation districts that are able to pay more to maintain and improve their levees.

-RR R5 Finance Local Flood Management Activities
+RR R5.
+Finance Local Flood Management Activities

-- The Council, DWR, CVFPB, and the DPC, in consultation with the Corps of Engineers - and the Department of Finance, should cooperate to further develop levee finance - mechanisms, including those studied by the DPC, that create opportunities for - 32 "beneficiary pays"-based funding approaches that supplement State-funding for levee - maintenance and improvements.
-Because no single financial mechanism can meet the - requirements of a beneficiary-pays approach to address the full range of beneficiaries

-- and financing needs, a portfolio of mechanisms targeted to particular levee - 2 improvements should be evaluated.
-These mechanisms could include assessments, - public funding, water use fees, water conveyance fees, and flood prevention fees.
+The Council, DWR, CVFPB, and the DPC, in consultation with the Corps of Engineers and the Department of Finance, should cooperate to further develop levee finance mechanisms, including those studied by the DPC, that create opportunities for "beneficiary pays"-based funding approaches that supplement State-funding for levee maintenance and improvements.
+Because no single financial mechanism can meet the requirements of a beneficiary-pays approach to address the full range of beneficiaries and financing needs, a portfolio of mechanisms targeted to particular levee improvements should be evaluated.
+These mechanisms could include assessments, public funding, water use fees, water conveyance fees, and flood prevention fees.

-4 RR R6.
+RR R6.
 New State Funding for Non-structural Risk Reduction

-- A hazard mitigation program, funded by the State, should be established to make grants - to local governments and flood management agencies to support emergency - 7 preparedness actions, such as evacuation planning or prepositioning of flood fight - 8 materials, and non-structural flood hazard mitigation actions, such as flood-proofing of - 9 public or private buildings or the purchase and removal of flood-prone structures.
+A hazard mitigation program, funded by the State, should be established to make grants to local governments and flood management agencies to support emergency preparedness actions, such as evacuation planning or prepositioning of flood fight materials, and non-structural flood hazard mitigation actions, such as floodproofing of public or private buildings or the purchase and removal of floodprone structures.